- Last updated:

 - development approval conditions.

-If you have remnant vegetation on your property; such as areas of intact native bush or heath land, you may need a permit from the Department of Environment and Heritage Protection.
+If you have remnant vegetation on your property, you may need a permit from the Department of Environment and Heritage Protection.
+Such as areas of:

 All marine plants; such as mangroves, are protected under Queensland's Fisheries Act 1994.
 For more information visit the Department of Agriculture, Fisheries and Forestry website.